MatCarvalho21/best_nba_player_of_all_time/README.md

 * As imagens utilizadas para confecção da análise estão no diretório `imagens`, e as imagens utilizadas para produção da peça gráfica estão no sub-diretório `grafico`.
 * Existe um arquivo `funcoes_estatistica.py`, que contém duas funções em python que foram usadas para facilitar a análise dos dados.
 * Além do `produtor_de_graficos.Rmd`, que é um arquivo de R Markdown com os códigos para todos os gráficos utilizados para ilustrar tanto a análise, quanto a peça gráfica.
 * Por fim, a peça gráfica está no arquivo `peca_grafica_aedv_matheus_carvalho - Alterada.html` e contém uma página html interativa onde o usuário pode comparar diferentes estatísticas das carreiras de LeBron James, Michael Jordan e Kobe Bryant.

+# Final Project - EDAV - Matheus Carvalho (English)
+## Description:
+This project was developed by me, Matheus Carvalho, a first-semester student in Data Science and Artificial Intelligence at EMAp, Escola de Matemática Aplicada, FGV-RJ.
+Various tools and languages were used for this project, including Jupyter Notebook, R, Python, ggplot, dplyr, HTML, JavaScript, CSS, Canva, Photopea, and others.

+The idea of the project was to select a dataset, formulate a hypothesis, perform exploratory data analysis, confirm or deny the initial hypothesis, if necessary, reformulate the hypothesis, and finally, produce a graphical element that would summarize the content and conclusion of the analysis.

+I chose the topic of basketball, and my initial idea was to discover, through the numbers, who is/was the greatest basketball player of all time.
+My initial idea, which was confirmed throughout the data analysis, was that LeBron James is the greatest basketball player of all time.

+* The datasets in `.CSV` format are located in the `base_de_dados` directory.
+* The detailed and complete analysis can be found in the `analise_exploratoria_aedv_A2.ipynb` file.
+* The images used for the analysis are in the `imagens` directory, and the images used to produce the graphical piece are in the `grafico` sub-directory.
+* There is a `funcoes_estatistica.py` file containing two Python functions that were used to facilitate data analysis.
+* In addition to the `produtor_de_graficos.Rmd`, which is an R Markdown file with the codes for all the graphics used to illustrate both the analysis and the graphical piece.
+* Finally, the graphical piece is in the `peca_grafica_aedv_matheus_carvalho - Alterada.html` file and contains an interactive HTML page where the user can compare different statistics from the careers of LeBron James, Michael Jordan, and Kobe Bryant.